Are You Looking for the Best Dallas Drug Attorney?

 No matter what the situation, you should protect your rights.
-We discuss below some frequent situations that we encounter in defending people charged with drug crime offenses, like your rights to not be searched without consent and other constitutional rights.
+We discuss some frequent situations that we encounter in defending people charged with drug crime offenses below.

 Texas Drug Crimes range from the misdemeanor to felony level.
 The greater the amount of drug in involved, the higher the offense.
 While Possession of Marijuana and Possession of a Controlled Substance can be classified as misdemeanors at the lowest levels, they can also be prosecuted as felonies when the quantity increases.